 TO MAKE THE HAZELNUT BUTTER

-- Preheat an oven to 300°F. Place the hazelnuts on a parchment lined sheet pan, spread out.
-Bake for 25 minutes until golden brown and fragrant.
+- Preheat an oven to 325°F. Place the hazelnuts on a parchment lined sheet pan, spread out.
+Bake for 15 minutes until golden brown and fragrant.
 Let them cool about 10 minutes.
 Place them inside a dish towel and rub the skins off with the help of the towel.
 Please do not stress about removing them perfectly.
 Honestly, mine only looked about 50% clean.
 It won't matter because you will be processing it in the food processor.
 Add them to a food processor and pulse for a few minutes, scraping the sides as needed.
 Pulse until it becomes silky smooth and creamy, do not stop at the chunky paste, keep going.
 It will be smoother than almond butter (see photo above).
+COOL completely before using in baking.

 FOR THE COOKIES